joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/25/business/dealbook/wine-fraud.html

 **Lebanese Ask, ‘What Cease-Fire?’ as Violence Simmers in the South**\
-`The fragile truce in Lebanon was extended after talks in Washington this week but has since come under threat as both Israel and Hezbollah have traded attacks.`\
+`The fragile truce in Lebanon was extended after talks in Washington this week but has come under threat as Israel and Hezbollah have traded attacks.`\
 https://www.nytimes.com/2026/04/25/world/middleeast/lebanon-israel-cease-fire.html

 ****\